 In addition to having a title for your car, there are other things that you must do to register it in the state.
 You also must pass an annual emissions inspection if you move to Arlington, Fairfax, Loundon, Prince William or Stafford counties or any of the cities of Alexandria, Fairfax, Falls Church, Manassas or Manassas Park.

 You also will need to have an annual safety inspection completed, which can be done at many of the different repair shops in Virginia.
 After your vehicle passes the safety inspection, you will receive a safety inspection sticker that you need to have on your vehicle.
 If you do not display this sticker, you can be fined, which will post to your driving record.

-What else do you need to do at the DMV when you move to Virginia?
+What else must you do at the DMV when you move to Virginia?

 In Virginia, you also need to meet the minimum requirements for liability insurance.
 This is true even when the vehicle is not working or not being used.
-When you register your car, you will need to show proof of your insurance coverage.
-Virginia law requires the following minimum liability insurance coverage for all registered vehicles for policies in effect after January 1, 2022:
+When you register your car, you must show proof of your insurance coverage.
+Virginia law requires the following minimum liability insurance coverage for all registered vehicles for policies went into effect on January 1, 2022:

 - $30,000 for bodily injury or death of one person;